SourceNinja/docs/sourceninja-ruby-gem.md

 Note
 ----
-This gem is currently alpha. __You need to be invited to [SourceNinja Alpha](http://www.sourceninja.com/sign-up.html) in order to use this gem__.
+* This gem is currently alpha. __You need to be invited to [SourceNinja Alpha](http://www.sourceninja.com/sign-up.html) in order to use this gem__.
+* If you are using Heroku, please refer to the [Heroku Documentation](heroku-addon) and please ignore this documentation.

 What is SourceNinja
 -------------------